Discover more from Adventures In "Journalism" by Sari Botton

 "If it sounds too good to be true..." and other lessons I learned the hard way.

-In the last installment I told you that in the early 90s, to my surprise, I got into some MFA programs in creative writing, including at my top choice, Sarah Lawrence.
-I was thrilled, and accepted right away, despite having no idea how I was going to pay for it (other than a small divorce settlement that wouldn’t go far), or fit it in to my schedule.
-I had a full-time reporting job at HFN that involved covering industry events (in three different industries) after hours, and a fair amount of travel to trade shows.
+In the last installment I told you that in the early 90s I got accepted to the MFA program in creative writing at Sarah Lawrence.
+I was thrilled, and accepted right away, despite having no idea how I was going to pay for it, or fit it in to my schedule.
+I had a full-time reporting job at Home Furnishings News that involved covering industry events (in three different industries) after hours, and a fair amount of travel to trade shows.

 I knew nothing about how to apply for financial aid or loans, and I was too afraid I’d get rejected or mess it up to even try.
 I just mailed a check off to Bronxville — draining my bank account of something like $11K — boarded Metro North, and signed up for some evening classes.